Audio Inpainting: Revisited and Reweighted: Abstract

 \section{Abstract}

-We deal with the problem of sparsity-based audio inpainting.
-A~consequence of optimization approaches is actually the insufficient energy of the signal within the filled gap.
-We propose improvements to the audio inpainting framework based on sparsity and convex optimization, aiming at compensating for this energy loss.
+We deal with the problem of sparsity-based audio inpainting, i.e.\ filling in the missing segments of audio.
+A~consequence of the approaches based on mathematical optimization is the insufficient amplitude of the signal in the filled gaps.
+Remaining in the framework based on sparsity and convex optimization, we propose improvements to audio inpainting, aiming at compensating for such an energy loss.
 The new ideas are based on different types of weighting, both in the coefficient and the time domains.
-We show that our propositions improve the inpainting performance both in terms of the SNR and ODG.
-However, the autoregressive Janssen algorithm remains a~strong competitor.
+We show that our propositions improve the inpainting performance in terms of both the SNR and ODG.